| Gallery | Other Midi's |

 I couldn't get music out of my head.
 I no longer needed a radio...I could listen to songs over and over in my mind.
 I had also found an old, cracked Wards Airline archtop acoustic guitar in the attic.
 It didn't have any strings, but we had a lot of fishing tackle and I used six different strengths of fishing line to make strings for it.
 I'd like to say I was able to play something on it, but usually I'd just stand in front of the mirror and pretend.

 At any rate, the rest is history (if you want to know more about "history", you can download and read my brochure [259k]).
 I've enjoyed a rich life pursuing my passion, making music.
-I still perform most weekends with the band Hotrod Horse, and I've also been fortunate to be able to earn a living as a guitar, bass, and steel guitar instructor in the states of Colorado and Washington.
-In 1980, I began teaching in Mount Vernon and Oak Harbor in Washington state and eventually named my business the "Northwest School of Guitar".
+I most recently performed with the Cascade Ramblers (electric guitar and pedal steel) and Birdsview Bluegrass (banjo, dobro and acoustic guitar).
+Due to family health issues I am no longer able to perform.
+I've also been fortunate to be able to earn a living as a guitar, bass, steel guitar, banjo, ukulele and dobro instructor in the states of Colorado and Washington and am still actively teaching.
+After doing a count a few years ago I discovered I had taught over 3000 students.
+In 1980, I began teaching full time in Mount Vernon and Oak Harbor in Washington state and eventually named my business the "Northwest School of Guitar".

 I have found teaching guitar technique and musicianship to be a challenging and rewarding occupation.
 I believe a good teacher should also be a good student by looking for more effective ways to teach and explain both the craft and the art of guitar.
 I also believe a good teacher should be able to communicate the joy that making music can bring to both the musician and their audience.